Innovation-Web-3-0-Blockchain/Solidity-For-Beginners/Solidity-Guide-For-Beginners/HotelRoom.md

 ## Conclusion

 Congratulations on successfully creating your first complex smart contract.
 As we wrap up this foundational tutorial, take a moment to reflect on your impressive journey.
-Before diving into more advanced projects, explore the final lesson available at the following link: [Update in progress].
-This last module will provide valuable insights for your ongoing growth in blockchain development.
+Before diving into more advanced projects, explore the final lesson available at the following link: [Inheritance](Inheritance.md) This last module will provide valuable insights for your ongoing growth in blockchain development.